neta-elad/conproj-a/book/grammar/cases.md

 - genitive + accusative = allative
 - genitive + dative = sociative / comitative
 - genitive + locative = apudessive

+For the combined cases, adjectives agree with the latter one (i.e., not the genitive).